 The Roger CPA Review website claims to have an 88% pass rate, but offers no information about how they arrived at this number.
 Do students self-report that they have passed after taking the course?
 It would be difficult to calculate an exact pass rate given that many students use more than one course to prepare for the CPA exam.

 So which course is better?
-Well, Roger CPA Review offers a lower price, better video lectures, and better student support.
-However, Becker has many appealing features as well, like Adapt2U technology and live tutoring sessions.
+Although Roger has some appealing benefits, it’s clear that Becker has the better product.
+Their Adapt2U technology and live tutoring sessions are just some of the reasons that they offer a superior educational experience.
 If you have the money to spare, I suggest enrolling in Becker’s Pro course for all the amazing features it provides.
-However, I also highly recommend signing up for a free demo of Roger CPA Review to find out if this is the best course to help you become a CPA!
+However, you can always try a free demo of Roger CPA Review to see for yourself!